Fahd-Har/CW2025/README.md

     - Maintains a clear separation between the welcome screen and the game itself.

 - **GameTime** Path: src/main/java/com/comp2042/model/logic/GameTime.java
-    - Initialize game clock as an enhancement for gaming experience.
+    - Initialize game clock as an enhancement for gaming experience using JavaFX's `Timeline()`.
-    - Clock timer plays as long the game runs and stops when player pauses or game over.
+    - Exposes the elapsed time as a bindable `StringProperty` (MM:SS).
+    - Implements pause/resume logic by tracking `pauseDuration` to prevent the timer from including time spent while paused, ensuring accurate time keeping.
+    - This helps support Single Responsibility Principle (SRP) by dedicating a class purely to time tracking.

 - **CountClearedRows** Path: src/main/java/com/comp2042/model/logic/CountClearedRows.java
     - Count the number of lines removed throughout the game as an enhancement for gaming experience.
+    - Uses a JavaFX **_IntegerProperty_** to allow for automatic, real-time updates in the GUI.

 ## Modified Java Classes
 ### File Refactoring